Independent directory Business signals Last checked dates Claimed listings No fake reviews

 What we check

-Our systems look for consistent, real-world business signals — working websites, reachable phone numbers, properly formatted addresses, and business names that match their claimed online presence.
-Listings that do not pass these checks are not shown.
+During verification we look for consistent real-world business signals — working websites, reachable phone numbers, physical addresses, and business names that match their claimed online presence.
+Listings confirmed to be wrong (out-of-state businesses, non-plumbers, government offices, duplicate records) are removed.

 Claimed listings